Criticism of modern paganism: Gender dualism, essentialism, and sexual orientation

 Ideological issues that affect LGBTQ perception and interaction within the modern pagan community often stem from a traditionally dualistic cosmology, a view which focuses on two overarching and often oppositional categories.
 In modern paganism, this is traditionally seen surrounding sexuality, particularly heterosexuality, based on a gender binary which is assigned via genitalia at birth (in other words, gender essentialism.).

 Binary gender essentialism is highly present in neopagan communities and their respective theological/philosophical belief systems.
 Pagan sources themselves, such as the Pagan Federation of the U.K., express views concurring with this academic understanding.
 The basis of the difference is commonly reflected in discussion about spiritual energy, which is traditionally believed to be intrinsically masculine or feminine in type and inherently possessed by those born into either binary gender.

 A preeminent example of this belief is the duotheistic veneration of a God-Goddess pairing, often the Triple Goddess and Horned God, a pairing used by Wiccans.
 The Goddess (representing the feminine) is traditionally seen as receptive, fertile, nurturing, and passive (cast as the Moon), while the God (representing the masculine) as impregnative, a hunter, and active/aggressive (cast as the Sun).
 Janet Farrar, a notable Wiccan priestess and author, described this as an adoption of yin and yang in Western pagan practice.

-This dual-gender archetype is traditionally regarded in a heterosexual manner, a belief which is reflected in the theology of many neopagan belief systemsas well as practices such as magic and spellcraft, which traditional sects require heterosexual-based dynamics to perform.
+This dual-gender archetype is traditionally regarded in a heterosexual manner, a belief which is reflected in the theology of many neopagan belief systems as well as practices such as magic and spellcraft, which traditional sects require heterosexual-based dynamics to perform.
 This can be a struggle for LGBTQ pagans who find the exemplified duality not reflective of their own feelings and desires.

 The liturgy of the deity pair is often associated in essentialist ways.
 The Triple Goddess is associated with the reproductive development and cessation of cisgender woman in her three aspects Maiden, Mother, and Crone.
 Beginning life, the Maiden (young woman) represents virginal preadolescence.
 Upon menarche, the woman comes of age and transforms into the Mother (adult woman) aspect, now ostensibly capable of reproduction.
 Upon menopause, the woman loses her reproductive capacity she once carried, transforming into the Crone (mature woman) aspect.
 The Moon is believed to represent the menstrual cycle and many pagans believe the two are linked.
 Likewise, The Horned God is associated with the reproductive capability of cisgender men.
 Phallic symbology, such as the eponymous horns, represent the penis and the associated reproductive function.

 In his 1997 manifesto Vargsmål, the Norwegian metal musician and the racial pagan Varg Vikernes, claimed that homosexuality is a type of "spiritual defect" that results from men who are "develop[ing] womanly instincts" and women "who think they are men", and they also claimed that female bisexuality is "natural" provided it does not reject attraction to men.
 In 2005, Vikernes claimed on his personal website that "you cannot be Pagan and homosexual or even tolerate homosexuality."